lesteroliver911/poofmac/README.md

 # PoofMac 💨

-**An open-source, AI-powered Mac disk cleaner — runs locally, no subscriptions, no surprises.**
+**An open-source, AI-powered Mac disk cleaner runs locally, no subscriptions, no surprises.**

-I was deep in a coding session when my Mac suddenly threw a "2 GB remaining" warning.
+I was deep in a coding session when my Mac suddenly threw a "No disk space" warning.
 I had no idea where the space had gone.
-I asked an AI — and in minutes it found gigabytes of Xcode caches, old simulator images, and stale build artifacts I never knew existed.
+I asked an AI and in minutes it found gigabytes of Xcode caches, old simulator images, and stale build artifacts I never knew existed.

 PoofMac turns that conversation into a proper tool.
-It runs a local AI model on your Mac, analyses your disk, explains exactly what is taking up space in plain English, and proposes a cleanup plan — which *you* review and approve before anything is deleted.
+It runs a local AI model on your Mac, analyses your disk, explains exactly what is taking up space in plain English, and proposes a cleanup plan which *you* review and approve before anything is deleted.

 No subscription.
 No account.
 No data leaves your machine.